Screenshots may differ slightly depending on software version.

 Equal to -> (factors only).

 Desirabilities range from zero to one for any given response.
 The program combines individual desirabilities into a single number and then searches for the greatest overall desirability.
 A value of one represents the ideal case.
 A zero indicates that one or more responses fall outside desirable limits.
-Design-Expert uses an optimization method developed by Derringer and Suich, described by Myers, Montgomery and Anderson-Cook in Response Surface Methodology, 3rd edition, John Wiley and Sons, New York, 2009.
+The program uses an optimization method developed by Derringer and Suich, described by Myers, Montgomery and Anderson-Cook in Response Surface Methodology, 3rd edition, John Wiley and Sons, New York, 2009.

 For this tutorial case study, assume you need to increase conversion.
 Click Conversion and set its Goal to maximize.
 As shown below, set Lower Limit to 80 (the lowest acceptable value), and Upper Limit to 100, the theoretical high.